-The JN Group Audit Committee of the Investment Manager's ultimate parent company is responsible for monitoring compliance with the Fund's risk management policies and procedures.
-The JN Group's Audit Committee is assisted by the JN Group Internal Audit Department which undertakes cyclical reviews of risk management controls and procedures, the results of which are reported to the heads of the Investment Manager's Compliance Department, the JN Group's Risk and Compliance Unit, the JN Group's Audit Committee and the Board of Directors.
+The Group Audit Committee monitors compliance with the Fund's risk management policies and procedures.
+The Group's Audit Committee is assisted by the Group Internal Audit Department which undertakes cyclical reviews of risk management controls and procedures, the results of which are reported to the heads of the Investment Manager's Compliance Department, the Group's Risk and Compliance Unit, the Group's Audit Committee and the Board of Directors.